EricLagergren/syslog/README.md

 # License

-This project uses the New BSD License, the same as the Go project itself.
+This project uses the New BSD License, same as the Go project itself.

-# Code of Conduct

-Please note that this project is released with a Contributor Code of Conduct.
-By participating in this project you agree to abide by its terms.